swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 #### DFS

-As we said the DFS is going branch by branch.
-Is going depp as much as possible than it turns back and start to investigate a new branch.
-Having this in mind let's look what could be the order of visiting nodes if we would start at node with id equal to 3:
+As we said, the DFS is going branch by branch, is going deep as much as possible than it turns back and starts investigating a new branch.
+Having this in mind let's look at what could be the order of visiting nodes if we would start at node with id equal to 3:

 <p align="center">
 <img src="
 https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/DFS.svg" width="643">
 </p>

-Algorithm start with selection some first branch and goes to the end (end mens that encounters node with no other children, or all the childrens aere already visited):
+Algorithm starts with the selection of some first branch and goes to the end (end means that encounters node with no other children, or all the children are already visited):

-Node 5 has no aother children so we come back to the place when it can check another branch (it this case it will be a node 3)
+Node 5 has no other children so we come back to the place when it can check another branch (it this case it will be a node 3)

-And Then algorithm starts to viist the new unexplored branch, so it goes to node one and the it finishes the job.
+And Then algorithm starts to vist the new unexplored branch, so it goes to node one and then it finishes the job.

 #### BFS

-The visialization shows that we go level by level and I think this is the best way how we can image how the algorithms works.
+The visualization shows that we go level by level and I think this is the best way how we can imaging how the algorithms works.

 <p align="center">
 <img src="
 https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/BFS.svg" width="643">
 </p>

-If we start with node id = 3 (first layer), then we visit 1 and 4 (second layer) then 2 (third layeer) and last will be 5 (fourth layer)
+If we start with node id = 3 (first layer), then we visit 1 and 4 (second layer) then 2 (third layer) and last will be 5 (fourth layer).

 ### Impmenenation

 Having this knowledge let's implement DFS and BFS with Swift.
-Additionally let's take a look on some additional topics which are as well very interesting:
+Additionally let's take a look at some additional topics which are as well very interesting:

-- Finding the shortes path with unweighted graph
+- Finding the shortest path with unweighted graph
-- Finding cycle in undirected graph
+- Finding cycle in an undirected graph
-- Finding cycle in indirected graph
+- Finding cycle in a directed graph

 #### DFS